fictionco/fiction/@apps/docs/src/docs/creating-themes.md

 Other guidelines:

-- May not include provider backlink SEO or intrusive marketing
+- May not include backlink SEO or intrusive marketing
 - Must be fully working
 - Must be adequately documented